Grevillea macleayana

 Grevillea macleayana, commonly known as Jervis Bay grevillea, is a species of flowering plant in the family Proteaceae and is endemic to south-eastern New South Wales.
 It is a spreading shrub with egg-shaped to elliptic, sometimes lobed leaves, and greenish or greyish flowers with a pink to red style.

 Description

-Grevillea macleayana is a spreading to erect shrub that typically grows to a height of 1–3 m.
+Jervis Bay grevillea is a spreading to erect shrub that typically grows to a height of 1–3 m.
 Its leaves are usually elliptic to egg-shaped, 25–200 mm long and 10–80 mm wide, sometimes with two to five oblong lobes 10–30 mm long and 10–20 mm wide.
 The lower surface of the leaves is densely covered with soft hairs.
 The flowers are arranged on one side of a rachis 40–50 mm long and are greenish-white to greyish pink with a pink to red style, the pistil 22–28.6 mm long.
 Flowering occurs from September to January and the fruit is a woolly-hairy follicle 12–19 mm long.

+It is known from two distinct forms: